TheAwiteb/forgejo-guardian/README.md

 to the reactions and act accordingly.

 > [!NOTE]
-> You have to invite the bot to the room before running the guardia
+> You have to invite the bot to the room before running the guardian

 #### Commands